ludicsa/pipeline-jenkins/README.md

 In this directory you will find files to manage a dockerized flask/python application to run with **Jenkins** pipeline.

 ### Jenkins Configuration
-In this step you'll configure containers to access jenkins dashboard on localhost.
+In this step you will configure containers to access jenkins dashboard on localhost.

 1. Run the script on the main folder to build images and get the container up:
 ```